MicrosoftDocs/quantum-api/.github/pull_request_template.md

 **⚠ NOTE**:
-This repository only contains automatically generated API documentation, and thus cannot accept pull requests.
-If you would like to contribute to the API documentation in this repo, please see the [Quantum Development Kit contribution guide](https://docs.microsoft.com/azure/quantum/contributing-docs#contributing-to-the-api-references) to learn more.
+This repository only contains automatically generated API documentation, and thus cannot accept external pull requests.
+If you would like to report issues or contribute to the API documentation, please see the [Contributing to Q#]([https://github.com/microsoft/qsharp/blob/main/CONTRIBUTING.md) to learn more.